Galaxy morphologies at cosmic noon with JWST: A foundation for exploring gas transport with bars and spiral arms: Morphological metrics preparation

 \subsection{Wavelength and PSF matching}

-The quantification of morphological metrics based on unmodified \JWST data is expected to exhibit redshift-dependent variations.
-These arise from intrinsic differences in galaxy morphology across redshifts as well as observational effects, which stem primarily from the following:
+The quantification of morphological metrics using unmodified \JWST data is expected to show redshift-dependent variations, driven both by intrinsic evolution in galaxy structure and by observational effects.
+These observational effects are primarily due to spatial resolution, cosmological dimming, and wavelength dependence, as discussed above.

-\begin{enumerate} \item \textbf{Rest-Frame Wavelength Shifts:} Variations in rest-frame wavelengths ($\lambda_\mathrm{RF}$) probed by a given filter across the sample imply that different features of galaxy morphology would be highlighted at different redshifts.

-\item \textbf{Angular Resolution Differences:} Variations in angular diameter distance with redshift affect how the instrument's fixed angular resolution, set by its PSF, translates into the ability to resolve galaxy features. \item \textbf{Cosmological dimming:} Surface brightness decreases with redshift as $(1+z)^4$.
-For the mean redshift of our chosen redshift bins ($z=1.05$ and $z=2.25$), this means a factor of approximately 6.3. \end{enumerate}

-In order to distinguish between intrinsic differences and observational effects, we modified the data to create a uniform sample, ensuring fair comparisons across galaxies.
+To distinguish between intrinsic evolution and observational effects, we modified the data to create a uniform sample, ensuring fair comparisons across galaxies.
 To minimize rest-frame wavelength differences, we selected the observed wavelength closest to the target rest-frame wavelength ($\lambda_\mathrm{RF} = 1.37\mu$m) for each galaxy, discarding cases where no suitable match within $\pm 20\%$ was available, as illustrated in Figure \ref{fig: optimal rfw}.

 To address spatial resolution differences, we convolved the images to a common point spread function (PSF), as shown in Figure \ref{fig: PSF matching}.
 The steps for making the sample uniform are outlined below: